Pearly-Dewdrops' Drops

 "Pearly-Dewdrops' Drops" is a single by Scottish band Cocteau Twins, taken from their 1984 EP The Spangle Maker.
 The song was written by Cocteau Twins, and recorded at Rooster Studios in London.
 It was their highest-charting single, peaking at No. 29 on the UK Singles Chart and No. 1 on the UK Indie Chart.
 The lyrics are "as nonsensical as they are indistinguishable" but "Elizabeth Fraser's reverb-heavy soprano" carries the song just the same.
+The title may be a reference to A Midsummer Night's Dream, whose fairies announce their mission as, "I must go seek some dew-drops here And hang a pearl in every cowslip's ear.
+Farewell, thou lob of spirits: I'll be gone; Our queen and all her elves come here anon."

 Release and promotion

 During the song's early weeks of release, it quickly become a prominent feature on European radio stations.
 In the United Kingdom, across all BBC radio stations and other broadcasters such as Capital Radio, "Pearly-Dewdrops' Drops" was the 12th most frequently played song on British radio stations.

 In the week of May 14, 1984, "Pearly-Dewdrops' Drops" debuted at No. 53 on the European Airplay Top 60 chart, a chart compiled across Europe based on information received from individual European countries relating to radio airplay.